-An administrative revolution is brewing.
-From 2026, the “silence equals consent” principle will apply to certain building permit applications in Luxembourg.
+The administrative revolution is underway.
+Since 2026, the “silence equals consent” principle applies to certain building permit applications in Luxembourg.
 No more endless waiting without response.

 The Silence Equals Consent Principle

-Currently, a building permit application without response from the administration remains pending indefinitely.
-You have to follow up, wait, and sometimes the file drags on for months.
+Before this reform, a building permit application without response from the administration remained pending indefinitely.
+You had to follow up, wait, and sometimes the file dragged on for months.

-With the new principle, if the administration doesn’t respond within a defined deadline, your application is automatically approved.
+Under the principle now in force, if the administration doesn’t respond within a defined deadline, your application is automatically approved.
 The administration’s silence equals consent.

 Projects Concerned

-Silence equals consent won’t apply to all projects.
+Silence equals consent doesn’t apply to all projects.
 Only certain categories are affected.

-Light works such as window replacement with change of appearance, small extensions under 20m², and simple external landscaping will be eligible.
+Light works such as window replacement with change of appearance, small extensions under 20m², and simple external landscaping are eligible.

 Works in protected zones, major new constructions and projects requiring impact studies remain subject to the classic procedure with mandatory response.